torstenknabe/dcjs11course/02-command-line-and-git/readme.md

 $ code .
 ```

-If that doesn't work, open your editory and navigate to File -> Open in the menu.
+If that doesn't work, open your editor and navigate to File -> Open in the menu.

 In the `about.html` file, paste the following: